 How to set a sales quota

-With only 60% of sales reps meeting their quotas – you must set a sales quota that will motivate and incentivise your sales team to reach or even exceed targets.
+With only 60% of sales reps meeting their quotas – you must set a sales quota that will motivate and incentivize your sales team to reach or even exceed targets.
 We’ll show you how below:

 Choose a sales quota strategy

 The sales quota strategy you choose to implement depends entirely on your goals – and industry.
-So it’s important to first consider which you will use because ultimately this will track and affect your sales team’s performance
+So it’s important first to consider which you will use because, ultimately, this will track and affect your sales team’s performance

 Decide on a review period